How to Read CBD Labels?

 - Broad-spectrum CBD contains all cannabinoids and terpenes, but it does not contain THC.

-- CBD isolate does not contain any additional cannabinoids and terpenes, it is only CBD.
+- CBD isolate contains no additional cannabinoids or terpenes; it is only CBD.

 Knowing which option is right for you will depend on what you are trying to treat, how your body processes CBD, and the effects you are looking for.